 A patent registered by Motorola Mobility LLC was published which explained ways through which the phone could recognize the cracks on the touchscreen and then by applying heat, that certain portion of crack could be healed by itself.

 Magic?
 No, it is Science.

 The above statement boils down to the concept of ‘Shape memory polymer’.
 It is a polymer, or in simple terms a material, that can deform and recover with help of thermal cycling.
-Thermal cycling is a process where the temperature is changed rapidly.
+Thermal cycling is a process where the temperature is changing rapidly.

-Let us talk some science behind this.
+Let us talk about some science behind this.

-What seems even more fantasizing is that the even the body heat is capable to transform and change the polymer into its original shape.
+What seems even more fantasizing is that even the body heat is capable to transform and change the polymer into its original shape.

 The video below explains its powerful applications.

 This material could be used over an LCD or LED display with a capacitive touch sensor layered in, as well.
-Since it is still developing and it seems that it won’t be anytime soon to see this in our devices, we can hope for it to come true in future.
+Since it is still developing and it seems that it won’t be anytime soon to see this in our devices, we can hope for it to come true in the future.
 As far as the price is concerned, it is still unsure how much it will be charged.
 But, at least we know that someone is onto it – Motorola.

 Two years after the survey, Motorola recently patented this display which is able to heal the cracked screen with the help of heat.
-With all these things, we are sure to see some new inventions coming up in future!
+With all these things, we are sure to see some new inventions coming up in the future!